 So, what Internet resources does IANA delegate to Regional Internet Registries (RIR)? the most obvious Internet resource is the management of IP addresses.
 The first version of the Internet Protocol (IP) is version 4, a 32 character numerical label, which has a total of 4.3 billion numerical labels.
 IPv4 number blocks are now in short supply, and need careful management by RIRs.
 Alongside managing IPv4 resources, Regional Internet Registries (RIR) also manage: IPv6 resources, AS numbers (ASN), and Domain Name System (DNS) resources.
 DNS is a naming system for IP addresses, and RIRs manage DNS resources, such as: reverse DNS zones and authoritative name servers; RIPE manages the DNS root nameserver k.root-servers.net (one of thirteen root nameservers); the e164.arpa (ENUM) zone; and DNSSEC security for the Domain Name System (DNS).

-Currently, 2014, there are five Regional Internet Registries (RIRs), who also form the Number Resource Organization:
+The current five Regional Internet Registries (RIRs), who also form the Number Resource Organization, are: